FergusonBox/Ferguson-Box-Website/src/pages/index.md

 - title: Stock Boxes
   text: Inventory of common sizes and strengths ready for immediate shipment.
   link: /products/#stock_boxes
+  docLink: ../docs/stock_boxes_web.pdf
-  linkText: Click here for available sizes
+  docLinkText: Click here for available sizes
 - title: Over-Run Boxes
   text: Ferguson Box offers the largest inventory of odd-lot and over-run boxes in the southeast at closeout pricing.
   link: /products/#odd_lots
+  docLink: ../docs/odd_lots_current_stock.pdf
-  linkText: Click here for current inventory
+  docLinkText: Click here for current inventory
 ---
 Ferguson Box has combined 50 years of values and tradition with a commitment to packaging done right.